Skip Maine state header navigation

 The requirement to test for alcohol and drugs following an accident shall in no way delay necessary medical attention for injured people or prohibit a safety-sensitive employee from leaving the scene of an accident to obtain assistance in responding to the accident or to obtain necessary emergency medical care.
-However, an employee who is subject to post accident testing shall remain readily available for such testing or may be deemed to have refused to submit to testing.
+However, an employee who is subject to post-accident testing shall remain readily available for such testing or may be deemed to have refused to submit to testing.

 The test dates shall be spread reasonably throughout the year with no established pattern.
 Testing will be unannounced as well as random.

 Once the employee has been notified that he/she has been selected for random testing, the employee shall report immediately to the collection site.
 Employees shall be individually and discretely notified to report to the collection site and they shall be assured that they have been selected for a routine test.
-Schedules shall be adjusted so that additional personnel may be available to substitute for employees being testing.
+Schedules shall be adjusted so that additional personnel may be available to substitute for employees being tested.

-Before a return to duty test is performed, the employee must be evaluated by a substance abuse professional who shall determine what assistance, if any, the employee may need and shall determine whether the employee has followed recommendations by a substance abuse professional (SAP) including participation in any rehabilitation program.
+Before a return-to-duty test is performed, the employee must be evaluated by a substance abuse professional who shall determine what assistance, if any, the employee may need and shall determine whether the employee has followed recommendations by a substance abuse professional (SAP) including participation in any rehabilitation program.

 E. Behavior that Constitutes a Refusal to Submit to a Test